adammathes/neko/README.md

     $ cat sqlite.init.sql | sqlite3 neko.db

 #### Create MySQL table and user

+This is harder.
+Use SQLite!
+MySQL support may be deprecated soonish.

 If you are using MySQL or equivalent --